-December is a rainy month (in some years).
+December can be a rainy month (in some years).
 Check the forecast and take a poncho or hooded rain jacket if it's predicted.
-Umbrellas are a nuisance to stow when you go on a ride and hard to walk around with, so leave those at home.
+Umbrellas are a nuisance to stow when you go on a ride and hard to walk around with.
+It's better to leave them at home.

-December can be cool like November to chilly, especially after the sun goes down.
-If you want to enjoy the water rides, wear something that dries out quickly, so you don't have to walk around soggy and miserable the rest of the day.
+December can be cool to chilly, especially after the sun goes down.
+If you want to enjoy the water rides, pack clothing that dries out quickly, so you don't have to walk around soggy and miserable the rest of the day.
 A plastic poncho will also help keep you dry while on the ride.
 If it all seems like too much to carry, you can rent a locker for just a couple of dollars.

-Besides enjoying the holiday decorations, in December you can watch a special holiday parade and fireworks, visit with Santa, or attend the annual Candlelight Processional.
+Besides enjoying the holiday decorations in December, you can watch a holiday parade and fireworks, a visit with Santa and other events.

-On New Year's Eve, there's a special "Ring in the New Year" fireworks spectacular.
+On New Year's Eve, there's a "Ring in the New Year" fireworks spectacular.

-- Hotel Costs: Hotel rooms will be hard to find all month and discounts are unlikely.
-Use the guide to the best hotel rates at Disneyland to get some ideas that may help with the cost.
+- Hotel Costs: Hotel rooms will be hard to find all month and discounts are unlikely but can be found.